katharostech/bevy_retrograde/README.md

   letter-boxed
 - An [LDtk](https://ldtk.io) map loading [plugin](./plugins/bevy_retro_ldtk)
 - Pixel-perfect collision detection

-And features that we will work on later:

 - Custom shaders for post-processing, including a built-in CRT shader

 ## Examples